D-Jeffrey/gedcom-to-visualmap/README.md

     ```
     *Or download and unzip the latest [release](https://github.com/D-Jeffrey/gedcom-to-visualmap/releases).*

-    *if you get an error because you have not setup git ssh then use the commands:*
+    *If you get an error because you have not set up git ssh, use the commands:*
     ```console
     git clone --recurse-submodules https://github.com/D-Jeffrey/gedcom-to-visualmap
     cd gedcom-to-visualmap
     git config --global url."https://github.com/".insteadOf git@github.com:
     git submodule update --init --recursive
     ```
+---

+## Architecture Note

+This project now uses a dependency-injection/services pattern for all configuration, state, and progress tracking.
+See `services.py` for interface details.
+All new code and tests should use this pattern.

 2. **Create and activate a virtual environment:**